tasanobu-zz/TypedDefaults/README.md

 ## Motivation
 The talk "Keep Calm and Type Erase On" by [Gwendolyn Weston](https://github.com/gwengrid) at [try!
 Swift 2016](http://www.tryswiftconf.com) is great and it inspired me to apply the technique "Type Erasure" for actual cases in app development.

-## Features
-- Structured data can be type-safely set/get/remove to NSUserDefaults with a single key

 ## Installation
 - Install with Cocoapods